I’d already decided before I went to Finland that if I were to take a sauna then I would do it fully clothed.

 Each cabin had its own woodshed with attached compost loo and sauna room usually in a separate building away from the cabin.
 The sauna was then a bit of a walk to the lake where we would have to cut the ice-hole (I say ‘we’…I actually did zero cutting of the ice-hole).
 Preparing the sauna was the first job when we arrived at the cabin after a day’s snowshoeing – this meant chopping wood for the fire and fetching water from the well for sauna and washing.

-Deep in discussion around the ice hole after a day’s trek.
+Discussing ice hole ‘duties’ after a day’s trek.

 Cutting the ice-hole involved using a sort of giant corkscrew to make holes in the corners, and then sawing with a giant saw.
 The loose square of ice was then pushed down and away under the surface of the frozen lake.
 There are handles – like the ones you get in swimming pools – so that you can get in and out of the hole.